shavlenkov/npm-parse/README.md

 ##### The bot has a filter that looks for interesting packages for using special filter

->NPM was built to empower the javascript community by providing a better and open sourced search for node modules.
+>npm was built to empower the javascript community by providing a better and open sourced search for node modules.